Veraticus/ultimates.guide/content/guides/uwu/_index.md

 What's critical of Ultimate Annihilation is the **Aetheroplasm** orbs that spawn throughout the phase.
-When a player is inside the orb's AoE, they will take menial damage and be tethered to Ultima, increasing his Ultima Aether gauge by 1 per player.
+When a player is inside the orb's AoE, they will take minor damage and be tethered to Ultima, increasing his Ultima Aether gauge by 1 per player.
  **The more people that take an Aetheroplam orb, the greater the tether between two orbs will be during the Aetheric Boom phase**, which